 4. TED Blog

-The TED Blog has a professional design and layout that’s perfect for news blogs and websites.
+The TED Blog has a professional web design and layout that’s perfect for news blogs and websites.

-The full-width header image at the top of the page promotes the latest article.
-Under the blog title and description, there’s a call-to-action button to encourage visitors to read the post.
+The full-width header image at the top of the page promotes your featured article.
+Under the blog post title and description, there’s a call to action button to encourage visitors to read the post.

 Visitors can also filter the articles that are displayed by newest, popular, or by other specific TED categories.